-A clinical director with HealthTrust’s Clinical Data Solutions team shares her takeaways from the Society of Thoracic Surgeons (STS) 2018 meeting, which includes efforts to build a national system of valve centers, an arrhythmia center of excellence and biomarkers of kidney injury—as well as better position physicians for value-based care and shared decision-making with patients.
+A clinical director with HealthTrust’s Clinical Services team shares her takeaways from the Society of Thoracic Surgeons (STS) 2018 meeting, which includes efforts to build a national system of valve centers, an arrhythmia center of excellence and biomarkers of kidney injury—as well as better position physicians for value-based care and shared decision-making with patients.

 Physicians taking the lead on quality improvement.
 In his presidential address, Richard Prager, M.D.
 (University of Michigan Health System, Ann Arbor) made an appeal for physicians to be leaders of accountability and transparency, and actively review their own performance data against that of their regional peers as a means to quality improvement.
 This has long been the mantra of HealthTrust’s Clinical Data Solutions (CDS) team; we use outcomes data to evaluate processes in a non-judgmental manner and pinpoint ways to enhance patient care.
 We encourage physicians to stop thinking of performance evaluation as a punitive exercise and lead multidisciplinary quality improvement teams at the institutions where they work.